ismail484/catalog-app/README.md

-Required Libraries and Dependencies
+# Required Libraries and Dependencies

--it just needs ,Postgres SQL DB and pyton 2.7v or higher to run the application
+ - it just needs a SQL DB and pyton 2.7v or higher to run the application

-How to Run Project
+# How to Run Project

-- Download the project files:
+   1. Download the project files.

-. newsdata.sql.tar.gz
-. views.sql
-. analysis.py
-.
-Unzip newsdata.sql.tar.gz by typing: tar xf newsdata.sql.tar -C /destination

-Check if I have already imported my newsdata.sql by typing (psql=> /list), if exists then escape step4 .

-If no ,then Import newsdata.sql into postgres SQL DB by typing: psql -d news -f newsdata.sql.

-Import all views that I have created ,follow this steps:

-a.
-Log into the psql console by typing: psql
-b.
-Connect to the news database with the command: \c news
-c.
-Once connected to the news database, import the views using: \i views.sql ;
-Run analysis.py by typing: python analysis.py
+   2. run first database_setup.py to create the DB.

+   3. open the file lotsofmenus.py and edit it to add more initial data .

+   4. run lotsofmenus.py to import the initial data

+   5. run project.py to run the project.

+   6. open your browser on http://localhost:5000/ to start the project

-Extra Credit Description
+# Extra Credit Description

-the following features are implemented:
+- the following features are implemented:

-Python datastructure (functions, dictionaries,tuples)
+   1. Python datastructure (functions, dictionaries,tuples)

-Postgres SQL DB statements to manipulate the data .

-create some views as stores to save some queries
+   2. Implement a RESTful API using the Python framework Flasktuples .

+   3. Use the various HTTP methods/actions to execute CRUD operation.

+   4. Apply OAuth2.0 providers (Facebook&Google +)

+   5. Apply Authorization to create own user's data

-Miscellaneous
+# Miscellaneous

-the views which I have created are :

-For first requirement 'the most popular three articles of all time' I create:

-create view p_article as select substring(path,10,1000) as m,count(path) from log group by m order by count desc limit 4;

-create view p_articles as select replace(m,'-',' ') as p_article ,count from p_article where m not like '';

-For second requirement 'the most popular article authors of all time' I create:

-create view author_articles as select articles.author,articles.slug ,authors.name from articles left join authors on articles.author=authors.id group by articles.author,articles.slug,authors.name order by articles.author ;

-create view articles_request as select substring(path,10,1000) as article,count(path) from log group by article order by count desc;

-create view author_viewers as select author_articles.name, articles_request.count from author_articles left join articles_request on author_articles.slug like articles_request.article;

-create view author_total_viewers as select name, sum(count)from author_viewers group by name order by sum desc ;

-For third requirement 'the days did more than 1% of requests lead to errors' I create:

-create view total_request as select date_trunc('day',time)m,count(status)from log group by m order by m ;

-create view total_error as select status,time from log where status like '404%';

-create view total_errors as select date_trunc('day',time)d,count(status) from total_error group by d order by d;

-create view all_request as select total_request.m as date, total_request.count as request ,total_errors.count as error from total_request join total_errors on total_request.m=total_errors.d order by total_request.m ;

-create view error_precentage as select date ,((error::float/request::float)*100) as error_precentage from all_request order by error_precentage desc;
+ - you can edit lotsofmenus.py to create your own initial data.

+ - you can use another OAuth2.0 providers as LinkedIn,...